insanity54/mtw/README.md

 * asterisk badge - change to "Complies with new DOT hands-free driving laws" with appropriate icon
 * first section text, "with the app" to a description
 * change tesla badge to "Inland northwest coverage"
-* add map legend in top left corner "blue: current coverage, red: planned summer 2015 coverage"
+* DONE add map legend in top left corner "blue: current coverage, red: planned summer 2015 coverage"
-* cost effective section - remove PTT over cellular and make 3 columns
+* DONE cost effective section - remove PTT over cellular and make 3 columns
-* make the woman picture unique for every section.
+* DONE make the woman picture unique for every section.
 * DONE remove video preview image
 * DONE inbetween "cost effective" and "all about you" put pricing plans
 * DONE 3 plans